 If you need to create a database for your website there are multiple ways to do it.
-In this guide, you can learn how to create a MySQL database using the command line interface (CLI).
+In this guide, you can learn how to create a MySQL database using two methods: the command line interface (CLI) and cPanel MySQL Database Wizard.
+You can then being using the database or connect your software.

 Create a MySQL Database Using CLI